God is not Mocked

 Many have written of this time besides Jeremiah.
 There is Isaiah, Daniel, writers of some psalms, Zephaniah, Micah, Nehemiah and Ezekiel to name a few.
 The Babylonians invaded Jerusalem, took them captives, sacked the treasures out of the temple and burned the temple down.
 Asaph lamented, “A Psalm of Asaph.
 O God, the nations have come into Your inheritance; they have defiled Your holy temple; they have laid Jerusalem in heaps.”
 (Psalms 79:1) Jeremiah is the author of the book of Lamentations.
 In this chapter of the book bearing his name, he laments the invasion.

 Jeremiah starts this verse with the phrase meaning we have been shamed.
 The thing that was most holy to them had been ransacked of its holy treasures.
 And then the temple was burned.
 (Jeremiah 52:13) Their lives had revolved around the temple and the rituals that kept them in contact with God.
 Now it was destroyed.
 And it was their fault.
 They had knowingly sinned against the Lord without a care for the consequences.
 Now the consequences were upon them.
 “We lie down in our shame, and our confusion covers us; for we have sinned against Jehovah our God, we and our fathers, from our youth even to this day, and have not obeyed the voice of Jehovah our God.”
-(Jeremiah 3:25) This was people that had a connection to the God Who had shown Himself mighty and greater than any other god of other people.
+(Jeremiah 3:25) They were a people that had a connection to the God Who had shown Himself mighty and greater than any other god of other people.
 But they had treated His commandments with contempt and now were shamed before all the people of the world.
 “We have become a shame to our neighbors, a scorn and mockery to those who are around us.”
 (Psalms 79:4) They had scorned God and now they were scorned.
 “Have mercy on us, O Jehovah, have mercy on us; for we are exceedingly filled with scorn.
 Our soul is exceedingly filled with the contempt of those who are at ease, with the scorn of the proud.”
 (Psalms 123:3-4)

 It’s a terrible thing to bring shame to God.
 Does our life reflect that we are the children of God?
 Does our testimony bring God glory?
 Does our testimony to the world reflect how great is our God?
 It would be shameful to live in such a way that would make the world question what kind of God we worship.
 “You make us a curse to our neighbors, a scorn and a mockery to those who are round about us.
 You make us a byword among the nations, a shaking of the head among the people.
 My shame is always before me, and the shame of my face has covered me: because of the voice of the slanderer and the blasphemer; before the enemy and avenger.”
 (Psalms 44:13-16) That’s what happened to Israel.
 Their lives were not a reflection of the Great and Mighty God that brought them out of Egypt.
 “All who pass by clap their hands at you; they hiss and wag their head at the daughter of Jerusalem, saying, Is this the city which they called the perfection of beauty, the joy of the whole earth?”
 (Lamentations 2:15)

 Our disobedience, our rebellion and our sloppy living is not a reflection of our great God.
-This is not to say that we live a righteous life out of our own effort, but that as people who are called the children of God yet who live in this flesh humbly live a life dependent on God.
-We practice the discipline of prayer, Bible study and worship but our righteousness comes from the Lord God as He works in us to make us more in the image of Christ.
+This is not to say that we live a righteous life out of our own effort, but that as people who are called the children of God, yet who live in this flesh should humbly live a life dependent on God.
+We should practice the discipline of prayer, Bible study and worship, but our righteousness comes from the Lord God as He works in us to make us more in the image of Christ.
 “But we all, with our face having been unveiled, having beheld the glory of the Lord as in a mirror, are being changed into the same image from glory to glory, even as by the Lord Spirit.”
 (2Corinthians 3:18)

 And so, recognizing our weakness, we depend on the Holy Spirit.
-We tread lightly not arrogantly that we are the children of God, but humbly recognizing we are dependent on the Spirit of God to reveal our sin to us so we can repent.
+We tread lightly not arrogantly that we are the children of God, humbly recognizing we are dependent on the Spirit of God to reveal our sin to us so we can repent.
 We acknowledge our righteousness depends on God’s grace, not our efforts.

 Concluding, we have the terrible example of the Jews who in their arrogance went through the motions of holiness but had contempt for God’s commandments.
 Although we live in a time of grace, God will not be mocked.
 “Do not be deceived, God is not mocked.
 For whatever a man sows, that he also will reap.
 For he sowing to his flesh will reap corruption from the flesh.
 But he sowing to the Spirit will reap life everlasting from the Spirit.”
 (Galatians 6:7-8)